wvallen/aggregatedfolds_live/src/posts/250705-reaction-cascade.md

 <figure>
   <img src="/images/sparkler.jpeg" alt="A sparkler burning in a dark field, its sparks mirrored by distant fireflies.
 A tuba rests nearby in moonlight.">
   <figcaption>
     Reaction Cascade, 2025.
 Digital photograph.
-Sparks in motion, captured in time.
-Lightwaves echoing outward from metal and air, just as a frog’s call or a horn’s breath ripple through the same shared medium.
+A summer evening by the pond.
+A sparkler traces a glowing “W” into the air—light captured mid-motion.
+The tuba waits in stillness.
+Behind it all, quiet chemistry and soundwaves prepare to speak.
   </figcaption>
 </figure>